 1. Try freewriting for five minutes: just write continually in a stream of consciousness, continually, without pausing, editing, or revising.
 This is good for moving from “pre-processed” summary and interpretation and toward accessing more immediate parts of your experience.

 2. Describe one of your characters using only the five senses.
-Don’t name the senses themselves, and try to use specific details—instead of saying “he has green eyes,” say “his eyes are like primeval forests.”
+Don’t name the senses themselves, and try to use specific details, or even using similes and metaphors.
+Instead of saying “he has green eyes,” say “his eyes are like primeval forests.”

 3. Remember a unique experience that will never be replicated.
 Something like your first love, a serious accident, a moment of intense feeling.
 What makes that experience unique?
 How can you convey that uniqueness through the five senses?
 What immediate experiences—thoughts, sense perceptions, feelings—stood out?
 Share these things in a few sentences or paragraphs.